Expats in Shanghai: A Guide to Living in Shanghai

 18.Public Utilities in Shanghai: Electricity, Water, Gas, Internet, Phone

 Shanghai has very good infrastructure and excellent public services.
-Basic public services are in a leading position in China, including housing, education, medical care, transportation, environment and culture.
+Basic public services are in a leading position in Shanghai, including housing, education, medical care, transportation, environment and culture.

 Shanghai's power grid and equipment operate stably, even in the summer months, when air conditioning rates are high.
 The water quality of Shanghai's tap water meets national standards, and there is no plan to cut off or limit water supply throughout the city.
 Gas can be used for cooking and boiling water.
 Broadband internet access, smartphones, high coverage, and wireless networks in public places and cafes.

-19.Cost of Living in Shanghai - Prices and Guide in China
+19.Cost of Living in Shanghai - Prices and Guide in Shanghai

-Shanghai is great, but it is the most expensive city in China, with the average cost of living such as rent, food and entertainment significantly higher than in less developed Chinese cities.
+Shanghai is great, but it is the most expensive city in Shanghai, with the average cost of living such as rent, food and entertainment significantly higher than in less developed Asia cities.

 According to Numbeo's data, rent and living costs in Shanghai are much lower than in New York.
 The salaries of most expatriats usually have a relatively large surplus while enjoying a comfortable life in Shanghai.